Is William Alexander, aka The Earl & Lord of Stirling, Basking Ridge’s Most Famous Resident? Let’s see if we can answer that question.

 Stirling Manor

 In 1761, Lord Stirling had just returned from abroad.
-After petitioning the House of Lords for his title, he decided to build his estate.
+He built his estate after petitioning the House of Lords for his title.
 The tract of land, about seven hundred acres, was inherited in 1752 from his father, James Alexander, who was also the surveyor-general of New York and New Jersey.

 The seat of Lord Stirling, called by the country-people ‘The Buildings,’ was two miles distant.
 Designed to imitate the residence of an English nobleman, it was unfinished when the war began.
 The stables, coach-houses, and other offices, ornamented with cupolas and gilded vanes, were built behind a large paved court behind the mansion.
 A large hall extended through the able stream called the Black River.
 A large hall extended through the centre of the house.
 On one side was a drawing-room with painted walls and stuccoed ceiling.
 Being taken there as a child, my imagination was struck with a style and splendor so different from all around.